How to Read a Homeowners Insurance Policy

 Verify mortgage lender information if applicable

-Refinancing is the most common trigger for outdated lender information: when you refinance, the new servicer must replace the old one on your policy.
+Your mortgage lender must be listed as a loss payee, also called a mortgagee, on the policy.
+Claim checks are issued jointly to you and the listed lender.
+If that lender's name or information is outdated, the payout process stalls.
+Refinancing is the most common trigger for outdated lender information.
+When you refinance, the new servicer has to replace the old one on your policy.
 Contact your insurer within 30 days of closing on a refinance to update the mortgagee clause.

 Homeowners Insurance Coverage Types Explained